forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## New Content and Updates

+10.9. some updates and corrections online.
+Still in work and likely contain many [new] mistakes.

 > ### Gorbachev on War
 > "When I became General Secretary of the Soviet Communist Party, I traveled to towns and villages across the country to meet people, to introduce myself and to talk.
 And there was one thing everyone talked about.
 They said to me: 'Mikhail Sergeyevich, whatever problems we may have, whatever food shortages, don't worry, we'll have enough food.
 We'll grow it.
 We'll manage.
 Just make sure there's no war.'
 I was stunned.
 That's how the people were.
 That's how much they had suffered in the last war." from a [2019 BBC Interview](#gorbachev-bbc-interview-2019), translated by BBC.

-8.9.
-Updates published online:
 * Notes on Sanctions: [Economic Measures to Encourage Adherence to International Rules](#sanctions-economic-measures).

-* Notes on NATO trust building: Reforming/Renaming/Re-Founding/Replacing [NATO](#nato-trust-building-and-nato-reformrefound)
+* Notes on NATO trust building: Reforming/Renaming/Re-Founding/Replacing [NATO trust building](#nato-trust-building)

 * [Nuclear Safety and Risks](#nuclear-risks-of-war) and the situation at the [Zaporizhia Nuclear Power Plant](#situation-at-the-zaporizhzhia-nuclear-plant).